-Cadhay - a mile from Ottery St Mary - is one of Simon Jenkins' 'England's Thousand Best Houses' and was shortlisted by Country Life for their 'finest manor house' award.
+Cadhay - a mile from Ottery St Mary - is one of Simon Jenkins' 'England's Thousand Best Houses', shortlisted by Country Life for the 'finest manor house' award.
 It is mostly Tudor, built c1550, with a long gallery added in Elizabeth I's reign.
 The lovely sheltered central courtyard, the 'Court of the Sovereigns', which is enclosed by the house and overlooked by most rooms, was a Jacobean addition.
 Full of character but with modern comfort, Cadhay is beautiful and welcoming.
 It is Grade I listed and you can marry here – please ask us for details.
 Approached along a shady avenue of limes, the whole house is yours, peacefully alone apart from a quiet 'home' farm beyond.
-The magnificent 3 acre garden fades via a ha-ha into countryside and has fine trees, fountains and walkways, herbaceous borders, yew hedges, a ½ acre lake (once medieval fishponds; unfenced - children beware) and huge lawns to enjoy (croquet available).
-There is also a walled garden with well-tended allotments and 50 acres of farmland around the house.Inside, wonderful rooms, fine fireplaces, leaded windows, granite mullions, stucco ceilings, designer curtains, beautiful furniture, paintings.Georgian porch into entrance hall, off which is a study (TV/DVD) with comfy seating for 4, and the dining room with stone fireplace (woodburner) and mahogany table/chairs seating 14 (extension to 20).
-From the dining room, there are three interconnecting rooms for sitting in (totalling 70'): the living hall with 18th cent. furniture, oak floor/rugs, woodburner, seats for 8, the main curving stairs; the library with woodburner, TV, seats for 8; and the drawing room with Georgian panelling and seats for 8.
+The magnificent 3 acre garden fades via a ha-ha into countryside and has fine trees, fountains and walkways, herbaceous borders, yew hedges, a ½ acre lake (once medieval fishponds, unfenced - children beware) and huge lawns (croquet available).
+There is also a walled garden with well-tended allotments and 50 acres of farmland around.Inside, wonderful rooms, fine fireplaces, leaded windows, granite mullions, stucco ceilings, designer curtains, beautiful furniture, paintings.Georgian porch into entrance hall, off which a study (TV/DVD) with comfy seating for 4, and dining room with fireplace (woodburner) and mahogany table/chairs seating 14 (extension to 20).
+From the dining room, three interconnecting rooms for sitting in (totalling 70'): living hall with 18th cent. furniture, oak floor (rugs), woodburner, TV and seats for 8, the main curving stairs; library with woodburner and seats for 8; and drawing room with Georgian panelling and seats for 8.
 Another small study leads to the flower room and garden beyond.
-Doors from the main rooms invite you into the Court of the Sovereigns with huge table/benches for alfresco eating and summer evenings (additional seating and barbecue by west entrance).
-Large farmhouse-style kitchen with 4-door Aga, electric range/halogen hob, microwave, butler sink, table/chairs seating 8; steps down to pantry (freezer); scullery with sink and dishwashers; utility room (washing machine, tumble drier, Sheila Maid).
+Doors from the main rooms into the Court of the Sovereigns with huge table/benches for alfresco eating and summer evenings (additional seating and barbecue by west entrance).
+Large farmhouse-style kitchen with 4-door Aga, electric range/induction hob, microwave, table/chairs seating 8; steps down to pantry (freezer, larder fridge); scullery with sink and dishwashers; utility room (washing machine, tumble drier).
 Back stairs beside the kitchen.
-Downstairs twin bedroom, Haydon, with en suite shower-room (suite).
+Downstairs twin bedroom (zip-linkable to 6' double), Haydon, with en suite shower-room (suite).
 Two loos.

-Upstairs, are seven more very good-sized bedrooms, most with lovely views over the gardens:
+Upstairs, seven more very good-sized bedrooms, most with lovely garden views:

-Whetham – a corner double (contemporary handcrafted 5'6" half-tester) with garden view and en suite bathroom (bath plus hand-shower, washbasin)
+Whetham – a corner double (handcrafted 5'6" half-tester) with garden view and en suite bathroom (bath plus hand-shower, washbasin)

 The 'Dressing Room' – a smallish single (optional interconnecting door to Whetham)